Australia's battery storage boom: record growth in 2025

 Average capacity of new installations, up from 9.4 kWh in 2024

-Australia's residential battery storage market has reached a significant milestone in 2025, with July recording 2,766 new battery installations - the highest monthly total on record.
-This represents a 41% increase from June's 1,962 installations and continues a remarkable growth trajectory that began in late 2024.
+Australia's residential battery market recorded 2,766 new installations in July 2025, the highest monthly total on record.
+That is a 41% increase on June's 1,962 installations, and continues a growth run that began in late 2024.

-The surge follows a 50% jump in installations during the second half of 2024, bringing the total number of residential battery systems across Australia to over 45,000.
-Perhaps most notably, battery sales outpaced solar panel system sales for the first time in May 2025, signaling a fundamental shift in how Australian households approach energy independence.
+The rise follows a 50% jump in installations through the second half of 2024, bringing the total number of residential battery systems across Australia to more than 45,000.
+In May 2025, battery sales outpaced solar panel sales for the first time.

 Electricity prices continue to climb across Australia, with Western Australian households seeing tariff increases from July 1, 2025.
 Synergy's Home Plan tariff rose to 32.37 cents per kWh, while the $400 electricity credit was removed.
 These price pressures make battery storage increasingly attractive for managing energy costs.